Hamedsamak66/RealTimeYOLO/README.md

-YOLOVision
+RealTimeYOLO

-YOLOVision is a real-time object detection project using the YOLO model.
+RealTimeYOLO is a real-time object detection project using the YOLO model.
 This project can identify and track multiple objects simultaneously with high accuracy.
 Features

     Fast and Accurate Detection: Utilizes the YOLO model for real-time object detection.